-- a) Re-install all drain plugs and hoses and tighten drain cock. - b) Fill radiator with a 50/50 mix of water and engine coolant (as specified in Section 2.5.2), allowing some room (approximately 1/2") for expansion.
+- a) Re-install all drain plugs and hoses and tighten drain cock. - b) Fill radiator with a 50/50 mix of water and engine coolant, allowing some room (approximately 1/2" (1.27 cm)) for expansion.
 Add 50/50 coolant mix to overflow bottle on the left side of the engine as required to bring the level up to the indicator line on the bottle.